eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 6.1 Conclusion

 In our project, we build a timing strategy based on the prediction of WindA's performance the next day.
 And we build 5 feature selection models and 6 classifiers to train models.
 After trying all combinations of feature selection models and classifiers, we find that combination of naive selection and XGBoost can show the best strategy performance.
+Table 5 below shows performances of four strategy combinations.
+We implement precision and F1-score as the accuracy indicators rather than recall is because we want to make sure that the signals we predict are real opportunities so that we do not lose money on wrong signals (so precision is important) but we do not need to predict all the correct signals (so recall is not that important).
+The selection methods do not set hypeparameters.

-Table 5.
-Performances of each strategy combination
+<p align="center">Table 5.
+Performances of each strategy combination</p>

 | strategy combination | naive selection+XGBoost                                      | PCA+KNN                                                      |
 | -------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |